Sreevenkat0910/GetXoned/RENDER_DEPLOYMENT.md

 - Admin: `https://xoned-admin.onrender.com`

 ## Notes
+- Backend uses Starter plan ($7/month) for reliable web service hosting
-- All services use the free tier plan
+- Frontend and Admin use free static site hosting
 - The backend service will automatically connect to the MongoDB database
 - CORS is configured to allow requests from the frontend and admin domains
 - Static sites are served from the `dist` folders after build
+- Total monthly cost: $7 (backend only)